dochy-ksti/munyorunyoru/readme.md

 # Untyped Value

-This document is already too long as a Readme, but there are still many things that have not been explained enough.
-Please bear with us for a while longer if you don’t mind.
+This document is already too long as a readme, but there are still many things that have not been explained enough.
+Please read if you don’t mind.

 The above is the general usage of this library, but sometimes you can get your work done without converting text data to your own Rust data structure.
 [Converting to HTML is one of them](https://github.com/dochy-ksti/munyorunyoru/tree/master/src/samples/html_samples/sample4).